liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - A big look into HTML
   - Serving static files via webservers

+### Day 86: March 29, Monday

+**Today's progress**:
+  - CSS learning (yes actual style!)
+  - decent notes and examples on this in one notes

 Liam Statham